- FANTASY FOOTBALL

 If you're trying to come up with a clever excuse to tell your boss why you won't be coming into work today NBC has you covered.
 Unofficial doctor and hockey announcer Michael "Doc" Emrick have a fake "doctor's note" you can use to sneak off to watch the game.

-Are you a crazed hockey fan willing to do anything to watch the game today?You were put on the Earth to make sports predictions.Yes, I'm willing to get fired.No, I'll just watch the gold medal game.Share this Story×Google+Source: Photo from NBCposted by: salvatoreOpinion
+Are you a crazed hockey fan willing to do anything to watch the game today?Nice.
+If you’re not predicting, you’re not living.Yes, I'm willing to get fired.No, I'll just watch the gold medal game.Share this Story×Google+Source: Photo from NBCposted by: salvatoreOpinion

-- Not only has Team Canada lost forward John Tavares for the rest of the Olympics, but his New York Islanders have lost their top player for the rest of the season.Reports indicate that Tavares tore his MCL in his left knee when he went awkwardly into the boards under a check during Canada's quarter-final win against the Latvians.With the NHL's future participation in the Olympics in doubt for several reasons (including injuries) does this incident give NHL owners more of a reason not to let their players attend future Games?Are you a psychic?
-That’s cheating!Yes - Enjoy this while it lastsNo - The NHL will keep comingShare this Story×Google+posted by: Evan_DugganOpinion
+- Not only has Team Canada lost forward John Tavares for the rest of the Olympics, but his New York Islanders have lost their top player for the rest of the season.Reports indicate that Tavares tore his MCL in his left knee when he went awkwardly into the boards under a check during Canada's quarter-final win against the Latvians.With the NHL's future participation in the Olympics in doubt for several reasons (including injuries) does this incident give NHL owners more of a reason not to let their players attend future Games?Nice.
+If you’re not predicting, you’re not living.Yes - Enjoy this while it lastsNo - The NHL will keep comingShare this Story×Google+posted by: Evan_DugganOpinion

 - The Finnish men's hockey team, already facing several injuries to their top forwards, will be forced to play the Swedes today in the semi-final match without their star goalie Tuuka Rask.Rask will not dress due to illness, according to a tweet by the International Ice Hockey Federation just moments ago.That means that back-up net minder Kari Lehtonen will take over net duty in today's game.
 Anti Niemi will back-up Lehtonen.You can follow our live coverage of Sweden vs. Finland here.
 It starts at the top of the hour.Share this Story×Google+posted by: Evan_DugganInfo